Brit Tips Home

 Figure 2.
 Scottish Reverse for George VI Shillings.

-The tradition of English and Scottish shillings was continued for the coinage of Elizabeth II, from 1953-1970.
-When the shilling was converted to the Five New Pence, the reverse became exclusively Scottish.
+The tradition of English and Scottish shillings was continued for the coinage of Elizabeth II, from 1953-1966 and 1970 (a special proof struck as part of a set, probably in 1972).
+When the shilling became Five New Pence in 1968, the reverse became exclusively Scottish.

 Figure 3.
 English Reverse for